A Complete Guide to Cybersecurity

 All UK organizations and businesses that are involved in the collection, handling, storage, or processing of personal/private data of all entities in the United Kingdom must comply with the UK-GDPR.

-The UK-GDPR applies to UK organizations that are processors and controllers of personal data and are obliged to implement security measures for safeguarding personal data, as recommended by UK-GDPR guidelines.
+The UK-GDPR applies to UK organizations that process and control personal data and are obliged to implement security measures to safeguard personal data, as recommended by the UK-GDPR guidelines.

 One of the main steps in achieving UK-GDPR compliance, as well as DPA compliance, is to: